 Time has taken away many of those on both sides of the Atlantic who struggled in wartime to preserve democracy.
 As many as 1,100 die every day, according to the U.S. Department of Veterans Affairs.

 Fortunately, in these two imposing bronze Oil Patch Warriors, separated by an ocean of history, the story of the roughnecks of Sherwood Forest can always be remembered.

 Editor’s Note — Visit the Dukes Wood Oil Museum in Nottinghamshire, England.
 Adam Sieminski, chief energy economist at Deutsche Bank, Washington, D.C., visited the Sherwood Forest statue in 2005.
-He provided the historical society with photos and a copy of The Secret of Sherwood Forest – Oil production in England during World War II.
+He provied the historical society with photos – and donated a copy of The Secret of Sherwood Forest – Oil production in England during World War II.

-Adam also was instrumental in sponsoring this society’s participation in a two-day “rock oil tour” to Titusville, Pennsylvania.
+Sieminski also encouraged sponsorship of this society’s participation in a two-day “rock oil tour” to Titusville, Pennsylvania.
 Read the “Energy Economists Rock Oil Tour” of August 2009.